-Infertility clinics often recommend psychoeducational consultations for intended parent(s) taking part in collaborative reproduction or adoption.
+ASRM (https://www.asrm.org/) recommends psychoeducational consultations for intended parent(s) participating in collaborative reproduction.
 Our therapists are uniquely qualified to support individuals and couples considering or who have built their families through advanced reproductive technologies (ART), egg donation, sperm donation, embryo donation, gestational surrogacy, and adoption.

 Mindfulness and CBT

 Incorporating mindfulness and cognitive behavioral therapy (CBT) with traditional talk therapy allows clients to create more adaptive coping strategies for managing stress and anxiety.
-We believe that, through yoga, breath work, and contemplative practice, clients are able to uncover the tools they likely already possess to achieve peace and commitment.
+We believe that, through yoga, breath work, and contemplative practice, clients are able to uncover the tools they likely already possess to achieve stability and peace.

 Michelle Duchin, LCSW

 Michelle's career began at one of New York City's top-rated infertility clinics, where she screened egg donor candidates and provided psychoeducational support to intended parents.
 She later developed and implemented their Embryo Donation and Fertility Preservation (Egg Freezing) programs.
-Michelle's expertise is working with individuals and couples undergoing infertility treatments.
-However, she also has the experience and welcomes the opportunity to work with donor-conceived individuals.
-Additionally, Michelle enjoys working with other healthcare professionals and folks who work in fast-paced environments.
-She is the on-site staff counselor for Boston Consulting Group in Chicago and facilitates corporate wellness trainings to enhance mental health and well-being.
+Michelle's expertise is working with individuals and couples building their families using third-party technology.
+But she is also interested in working with donor-conceived individuals and supporting parents on their journey of disclosing of gamete conception to their child(ren).
+Additionally, Michelle managed the onsite counseling program for Boston Consulting Group and is a certified trauma-informed yoga therapist.
 She received her Bachelor's Degree in Psychology and Hebrew from Indiana University and a Master's Degree in Social Work from New York University.